 State law prohibits POST certification of any person who has been convicted of a felony or certain misdemeanors.
-If an individual wishes to attend an academy and has a misdemeanor conviction that would preclude certification, they may request a Rule 8 – Process for Seeking Exemption from Statutory Certification Restriction variance to appeal the denial of certification.
-An individual convicted of any felony is ineligible, and no variance is allowed for a felony conviction.
+If an individual wishes to attend an academy and has a misdemeanor conviction that would preclude certification, they may request a variance to appeal the denial of certification pursuant to Rule 8 - Process for Seeking Exemption From Stautory Certification Restrictions.
+An individual convicted of any felony as an adult is ineligible, and no variance is allowed for a felony conviction with the following exceptions:

 Basic POST Certification Examination

 Upon passing the basic academy, POST Certification exam, and background check, an applicant for Basic certification under Board Rule 10 - Basic Peace Officer Certification will receive a certificate allowing them to seek employment as a Colorado peace officer.

 In order to be eligible for the POST examination, the Board requires every applicant to have: